Porphyria Quiz

 Developed by doctors.

-Porphyrias are a group of inherited or acquired disorders that result from a buildup of natural chemicals that produce porphyrin in the body.
-Porphyrins are required for hemoglobin function.
-Common triggers include drugs (birth control pills, sedatives etc), fasting, smoking, drinking alcohol, infections, emotional and physical stress, hormonal imbalance, and exposure to the sun.
+Porphyrias are a group of inherited or acquired disorders caused by a buildup of natural chemicals that produce porphyrin in the body.
+Porphyrins are necessary for hemoglobin function.
+Common triggers include drugs (birth control pills, sedatives, etc.), fasting, smoking, drinking alcohol, infections, emotional and physical stress, hormonal imbalance, and sun exposure.

 • Losing consciousness